Chapter 1. Air Navigation

 the operator obtains a fault detection and exclusion (FDE) prediction program.

-GPS/WAAS IFR operation, the pilot must review appropriate Notices to Airmen
+to GPS/WAAS IFR operation, the pilot must review appropriate Notices to Airmen

 (NOTAMs) and aeronautical information.
 This information is available on request